CircuitVerse/Interactive-Book/docs/maps.md

 ![](../assets/images/map5.png)

-In this example, at `F(0000)`, we can create a grouping of size 2 (because 2 is the largest possible grouping, 3 is not a power of 2).
-We then iterate through to `F(0001)`, however `F(0001)` was already resolved to a grouping.
+In this example, at `F(0000)`, you can create a grouping of size 2 (because 2 is the largest possible grouping, 3 is not a power of 2).
+Then iterate through to `F(0001)`, however `F(0001)` was already resolved to a grouping.
 For the latest active cell, `F(0011)` is not resolved to a grouping thus it's unvisited.
-The largest possible grouping is also of size 2, thus we create another group.
+The largest possible grouping is also of size 2, thus you create another group.

-To resolve the groupings into an SOP expression, we iterate through the groups and identify changing bits:
+To resolve the groupings into an SOP expression, iterate through the groups and identify changing bits:

 ```markdown
 Group #1 => F(ABCD) = [0000, 0001]